 Market Surveillance Action for Tyres 2015 (MSTyr15) is funded by the European Commission's Horizon 2020 and is focusing on a single main product: passenger car tyres.
-The project has been officially launched with a conference held in April 2016 in Brussel and the main presentation can be downloaded from here.
+The project has been officially launched with a conference held in April 2016 in Brussels and the main presentation can be downloaded from here.

-Until early 2016, more than 1500 inspections of tyres will be organized as well as tests for energy efficiency (rolling resistance) and for safety (wet grip).
-More information can be found in the first Press Release and on the website.
+Until early 2017, more than 1500 inspections of tyres will be organized as well as tests for energy efficiency (rolling resistance) and for safety (wet grip).
+For more information read the Press release which is available in the following languages:

-14 market surveillance authorities are taking part in the project: Belgium, Bulgaria, Croatia, Estonia, Finland, Germany, Latvia, Lithuania, Luxembourg, Poland, Romania, Spain, Sweden and Turkey.
+Fifteen market surveillance authorities are taking part in the project: Belgium, Bulgaria, Croatia, Estonia, Finland, Germany, Ireland, Latvia, Lithuania, Luxembourg, Poland, Romania, Spain, Sweden and Turkey.

 The participating organisations are: